Personalised medicine

 Diagram showing Oestrogen

-Tamoxifen is a hormone therapy drug.
+For example, tamoxifen is a hormone therapy drug.
 It works by blocking the oestrogen receptors.
 Tamoxifen is only likely to work if you have ER positive breast cancer.

 Bowel cancer

 Some bowel cancers have changes in a gene called K-RAS.
-Drugs called cetuximab (Erbitux) and panitumumab (Vectibix) only work on cancers that have the normal version of this gene.
-Your doctor usually tests for this gene change before you start treatment with these types of drugs.
+Drugs called cetuximab (Erbitux) and panitumumab (Vectibix) only work on cancers that have a normal version of this gene.
+This normal version is also called a RAS wild type gene.

 Melanoma skin cancer